-All ATV operators under 18 must complete a safety awareness course offered by the WV DMV or an approved location to receive an ATV safety card and helmet sticker.
-The safety course requirement does not apply when riding on private or public recreational trails or areas with their own safety programs, such as the Hatfield-McCoy Trail System.
+West Virginia requires all ATV operators under 18 to complete a safety awareness course offered by the West Virginia DMV or an approved provider.
+Completing this course not only makes you a safer rider but also equips you with a safety card and helmet sticker that signify your readiness to ride responsibly.
+However, this requirement does not apply when riding on private property or specific trail systems with their own safety programs, such as the popular Hatfield-McCoy Trail System.

 Member at Manchin Injury Law Group